meylita/mini-project-cakap/README.md

 - Project language
 - Project size
 - Forking URL
-- Description (if description is NULL, please put “Description is not available for this project” message)
+- Description (if description is NULL, “Description is not available for this project” message)

 # How to build